Become a Maryland notary public with Notary Rotary, Inc.

 You should also download this copy of the Maryland Notary Public Handbook.

-Review these items and, when you are ready, download and complete the Maryland Notary Public Application.
+Review these items and, when you are ready, complete the online Maryland Notary Public Application.

 To complete the notary application, Maryland residents will need to have your legislative district, election district, precinct number, and the name of your State Senator.
 You can find your legislative district and name of your State Senator by using the look-up link provided by the Maryland State Archives.
 The remaining information may be obtained by contacting the Local Elections Office in your county or the City of Baltimore.
 Non-Maryland residents should select the county or City of Baltimore in which you would like to be commissioned, i.e., generally the county in which you work.